School Results

 Notable mentions

-• English Schools Foundation: 27 perfect 45s across its seven schools, a network average of 36.4 and 31.5% scoring 40 or above.
+English Schools Foundation: 27 perfect 45s across its schools on a network average of 36.4 and 31.5% scoring 40 or above, about 1,024 candidates in all.
+Its individual colleges now appear in the ranking above; only ESF Island School has yet to publish.

 The 2025 order below is a guide to where the rest of the city’s schools tend to land: